cirosantilli/linux-cheat/qemu.md

 Leave with: `Ctrl + Alt + 1`.

 Those allow you to observe the program state without using an external debugger like GDB.
 GDB is more powerful however.

+## Switch TTY

+On Ubuntu 14.04, `Ctrl + Alt + Fx` changes the TTY on the host, for guest use Alt + Left / Right: <http://askubuntu.com/questions/54814/how-can-i-ctrl-alt-f-to-get-to-a-tty-in-a-qemu-session>

 ## User mode